 3. Upload all other required application materials such as the statement of purpose, recommendation letters, and graduate assistantship application, etc. directly to the online application.
 A list of specific materials required for each degree program is located at the conclusion of the program descriptions found on the menu to the left.

-4. If applying to a performance (orchestral instrument), conducting, or composition degree, please access Audition Requirements.
+4. If applying to a performance (orchestral instrument; piano), conducting, or composition degree, please access Audition Requirements.
 Click on the appropriate option and follow the directions.
 Some graduate programs require a pre-screening before an invitation to audition is extended, while other programs require applicants to schedule an audition on one of the scheduled audition dates, please complete the online scheduling form.
 Again, please access Audition Requirements, click on the appropriate option, and follow directions.
-In certain cases, permission may be granted to send a recorded audition.
-Click here for information.
+In certain cases, permission may be granted to send a recorded audition (click here for information).

 International applicants, please go to special instructions for international students now.

 5. APPLICATION DEADLINES - For fall semester admission, applications received by February 15, with audition and/or interview requirements completed by March 15, will be given full consideration for admission and graduate assistantship funding.
 Please note that many areas (e.g. voice) complete auditions by the end of February.
 For spring semester admission, applications received by September 30, with audition and/or interview requirements completed by October 31, will be given full consideration for admission.

 The M.M. in Voice Performance, the M.M. in Pedagogy and Performance (with track in voice), and the Professional Performance Certificate in voice require a pre-screening process before an invitation to audition is offered.
 Please access the voice audition requirements for further information.

 The Ph.D. in Music Education has a rolling admission with first priority for funding to applicants who apply prior to January 15.
 To be considered for the competitive University Graduate Fellowship funding, Ph.D. applications must be submitted by December 1.
 Ph.D. applicants are the only applicants eligible for a University Graduate Fellowship nomination by the School of Music.